tamagui/tamagui/next.md

 - TODO this could definitely be done better by at the very minimum
   - this entire proxy could be removed in favor of the proxy we make on initial theme creation, and just having a way to subscribeThemeGet(theme, (key, val) => any) at the useThemeWithState callsite

-- option to disable ssr mode to avoid extra renders on SPA

 -  button circular + ai not working <Button theme={contrastThemeName}